2001 Oklahoma State Cowboys football team

 The 2001 Oklahoma State Cowboys football team represented Oklahoma State University as a member of the Big 12 Conference during the 2001 NCAA Division I-A football season.
 Led by first-year head coach Les Miles, the Cowboys compiled an overall record of 4–7 with a mark of 2–6 in conference play, placing fifth in the Big 12's South Division.
 Oklahoma State played home games at Lewis Field in Stillwater, Oklahoma.

-In the final game of the season, the Cowboys, amidst a losing campaign, went to Norman, Oklahoma and upset their in-state rivals, the Oklahoma Sooners, who were contenting for a national championship.
+In the final game of the season, the Cowboys, amidst a losing campaign, went to Norman, Oklahoma and upset their in-state rivals, the Oklahoma Sooners, who were contending for a national championship.